 The most innovative provisions set forth by CIC are:

 In Italy, all restructuring, reorganisation, insolvency, receivership and similar proceedings are commenced on a “voluntary” basis, since they can only be activated by the debtor.

-In order to avoid negative effects of creditors’ passivity in negotiations, reforms enacted in recent years have introduced “involuntary” (meaning “compulsory”) restructuring, reorganisation, insolvency, receivership and similar proceedings, providing forms of intra- and/or cross-class cram-down.
+In order to avoid negative effects of creditors’ passivity in negotiations, reforms enacted in recent years have introduced “involuntary” (meaning compulsory) restructuring, reorganisation, insolvency, receivership and similar proceedings, providing forms of intra- and/or cross-class cram-down.

 All such procedures are ruled by the aforementioned laws.
 Outside such procedures, mere private agreements between debtors and relevant creditors may be negotiated and perfected, but with no effect vis-à-vis third parties and no protection granted by the above-mentioned procedures.

-The Bankruptcy Law and the Crisis and Insolvency Code set out specific obligations of activation by the debtor if certain circumstances occur, in order to address a crisis in a timely manner.
+CIC sets out specific obligations of activation by the debtor if certain circumstances occur, in order to address a crisis in a timely manner.

 Procedures Applicable to Financial Companies